 Everyone who works with children has a duty to safeguard and promote their welfare.
-They should be aware of the signs and indicators of abuse and know what to do and to whom to speak if they become concerned about a child or if a child discloses to them.
+They should be aware of the signs and indicators of abuse, neglect and exploitation and know what to do and to whom to speak if they become concerned about a child or if a child discloses to them.